PhatRhino/docker-compose-telegraf-influxdb-grafana/README.md

 ## Database

-The app creates a default InfluxDB database called `db0`.
+The app creates a default InfluxDB database called `telemetry`.

 ## Data Sources

-The app creates a Grafana data source called `InfluxDB` that's connected to the default IndfluxDB database (e.g. `db0`).
+The app creates a Grafana data source called `InfluxDB` that's connected to the default IndfluxDB database (e.g. `telemetry`).

 To provision additional data sources, see the Grafana [documentation](http://docs.grafana.org/administration/provisioning/#datasources) and add a config file to `./grafana-provisioning/datasources/` before starting the app.